11 Expert-Backed Strategies to Become an Exceptional Manager

 Achievable

-They need to be able to actually achieve the goal.
+They need to be able to achieve the goal.
 If you set the bar too high, they will be stressed out all year and ultimately fail.

 Realistic